Location and Security Restriction Setup

 IP Authorization

-• Lock Out Employee: The employee will not be able to clock in unless they are on the designated network.
+• Lock Out Employee – Employee cannot clock in unless on the designated network.

-• Warn Employee: The employee can clock in from other devices, but will receive a warning message if not using the designated network.
+• Warn Employee – Employee can clock in but will see a warning if not on the designated network.

 Device Authorizations